 If you prefer to stay ashore and soak up the scenery, cast a line in one of the many pristine rivers or lakes.
 Popular spots include the Kenai River, located on the beautiful Kenai Peninsula.
 Enormous king salmon and sockeye salmon run here, and the Kenai River is extremely bountiful during summer in Alaska when anglers arrive in their dozens to fish, and bears come down to the water’s edge to feast.

 Fish the rich streams in Icy Strait Point, where you’ll have a chance to hook trout and several species of salmon.
 Unearth some of the best saltwater King salmon fishing in Sitka, as well as trout and char.
 Ketchikan, dubbed “salmon fishing capital of the world”, is another great spot where you’re likely to catch king and silver salmon.

 Explore one of the most ruggedly beautiful national parks in the United States, miles of forest and tundra against the towering backdrop of Denali, North America’s highest mountain.

-Located in the midst of the jagged Alaska Range, the park’s diverse landscape makes it a hiker’s dream, with superb wildlife viewing opportunities at the same time.
+Located in the midst of the jagged Alaska Range, the park’s diverse landscape makes it a hiker’s dream.
+It’s also one of the best places to visit if you’re interested in photographing Alaska and its abundant wildlife.
 The park is home to moose, caribou, grizzly and black bears, wolves, foxes, marmots, ptarmigan, and Dall sheep.
 You might spot golden or bald eagles, too, soaring above or keeping watch from the trees.